gradio-app/gradio/guides/image_classification_with_vision_transformers.md

 ## Step 2 — Loading the Vision Transformer Model with Gradio

-When using a model from the Hugging Face Hub, you do not need to define the input or output components for the demo.
+When using a model from the Hugging Face Hub, we do not need to define the input or output components for the demo.
 Similarly, we do not need to be concerned with the details of preprocessing or postprocessing.
 All of these are automatically inferred from the model tags.

 Besides the import statement, it only takes a single line of Python to load and launch the demo.